The Eggs of the mythical Rainbow Serpent

 The Devils Marbles Conservation Reserve is 1802 hectares in size and stretches from horizon to horizon.

-You will find the Devils Marbles just 410 kilometres north of Alice Springs, and 1090 kilometres south of Darwin.
+The Devils Marbles are almost dead-centre of Australia.
+Just 410 kilometres north of Alice Springs and 1090 kilometres south of Darwin.
 Simply put, approximately 4 hours north of Alice Springs and 12 hours south of Darwin.
 The Stuart Highway in the Northern Territory cuts through the Devils Marbles Conservation Reserve.

 Stop.
 Take a break and wander along the pathways and enjoy this unique landscape.